Marie Christine: Synopsis

 A month later, Marie's servants gossip in code about Dante ("Bird Inside the House").
 Paris and Jean return home and confront Marie about Dante.
-The town is abuzz with the scandal and they implore her to send him away.
-She refuses and Paris harshly reminds her of their own father and how he and Jean were forced to be servants at his hand.
-Paris leaves and alone, Jean makes a plea to Marie ("All Eyes Look Upon You").
-She agrees and rushes out.
+The town is abuzz with the scandal, and they implore her to send him away.
+She refuses, and Paris harshly reminds her of how their own father forced them to be servants.
+Paris leaves, and, alone with Marie, Jean pleads with his sister ("All Eyes Look Upon You").
+She agrees to his wishes and rushes out.

-Lisette walks in on the servants gossiping about Dante's imminent departure and Marie's newly discovered pregnancy.
+Lisette walks in on the servants gossiping about Dante's imminent departure and Marie's newly-discovered pregnancy.
 As the servants leave, Dante corners Lisette and attempts to seduce her ("Danced With a Girl (Reprise)").
-Marie walks in as Lisette, in an attempt to stop Dante, reveals (in French) Marie's pregnancy.
-Marie commands Lisette to leave and tells Dante (who, not understanding French, is still in the dark that Marie is carrying his child) that he will take her with him.
-He initially refutes her, but she reveals that she has the key to Jean's study, where her dowry is kept.
-He agrees to bring the ship closer and return on the night of Jean's engagement party when they will steal the money and escape to Chicago ("We're Gonna Go to Chicago").

-That night, Marie finds Lisette ("Never Fall Under the Spell" / "Dansez Calinda") and casts a spell that kills her in revenge.
+As Lisette, attempting to foil Dante's advances, reveals (in French) Marie's pregnancy, Marie walks in, commands Lisette to leave, and tells Dante (who, not understanding French, still does not know that Marie is carrying his child) that he must take her with him.
+He initially refuses, but she reveals that she has the key to Jean's study, where her dowry is kept, so Dante agrees to bring the ship closer and return on the night of Jean's engagement party, when they will steal the money and escape to Chicago ("We're Gonna Go to Chicago").
+That night, Marie finds Lisette ("Never Fall Under the Spell" / "Dansez Calinda") and vengefully casts a spell that kills her.
 Marie is completely in love with Dante and will do anything for him ("And You Would Lie" / "I Will Give").

-At the engagement party, Marie and Dante are caught and Paris and Jean beat him.
-To save Dante, Marie stabs Paris, who dies.
-Marie and Dante escape to the docks and, as they sail away, Marie wordlessly reveals that she is pregnant ("Finale of Act I").
+At the engagement party, Marie and Dante are caught and Paris and Jean beat Dante.
+To save him, Marie stabs and kills Paris.
+Marie and Dante escape to the docks, and as they sail away, Marie wordlessly reveals that she is pregnant ("Finale of Act I").